otrv4/otrv4/otrv4.md

 * If a client implements OTRv4-interactive-only mode and a request for an offline conversartion arrives, reject this request.

+Take into account, as well, that OTRv4' state machine will need to know the mode is working on when initialized.
+It will also need to take this mode into account every time it makes a decision on how to transition from every state.

 ## Notation and parameters

 This section contains information needed to understand the parameters,